TulipaEnergy/TulipaEnergyModel.jl/docs/src/20-tutorials.md

 The `constraints_partitions` has two dictionaries with the keys `:lowest_resolution` and `:highest_resolution`.
 The lowest resolution dictionary is mainly used to create the constraints for energy balance, whereas the highest resolution dictionary is mainly used to create the capacity constraints in the model.

-Finally, we also need dataframes that store the linearized indexes of the variables.
+We also need dataframes that store the linearized indexes of the variables.

 ```@example manual
 dataframes = construct_dataframes(graph, representative_periods, constraints_partitions, years)
 ```

-And we need the sets.
+We need the sets and the variables indices.

 ```@example manual
 sets = create_sets(graph, years)
+variables = compute_variables_indices(dataframes)
 ```

 Now we can compute the model.

 ```@example manual
-model = create_model(graph, sets, representative_periods, dataframes, years, timeframe, groups, model_parameters)
+model = create_model(graph, sets, variables, representative_periods, dataframes, years, timeframe, groups, model_parameters)
 ```

 Finally, we can compute the solution.